kaleb/kaleb.github.com/comp/internet/services/google/_posts/2011-07-14-hangout-hackathon.md

 Last night, I was invited to a [Google+ Hangout][1] to participate in a [Chrome extension hackathon][2].
-I was not able to participate much due to bloat that I've allowed to accumulate in my [Ubuntu][] based desktop combined with the slowness of my DSL internet connection.
+I was not able to participate much due to some technical issues.
 It is really too bad, because I felt that I could have learned much from the other coders involved.

 The project that we were working on is a [chrome extension that allows users to play a game of pong while using Hangouts][3].
 This adds a whole new